hcnode/rename-songs/README.md

 goto the folder and run `rename-songs`

-it will find the sub-document's mp3 and rename them
+it will find the sub-folder's mp3 and rename them